openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 The Identity service will return the exact same response as when the subject token was issued by `POST /auth/tokens`.

-#### Validate token: `GET /auth/tokens?nocatalog`
+#### Validate token without a catalog: `GET /auth/tokens?nocatalog`

-*New in version 3.2* To validate a token using the Identity API without receiving a catalog in the response.
+*New in version 3.2*

+To validate a token using the Identity API without receiving a catalog in the response.
 The request has the same format as `GET /auth/tokens`.

 The Identity service will return the exact same response as when the subject token was issued by `POST /auth/tokens?nocatalog`.